kubernetes/enhancements/keps/sig-release/3344-release-team-roster/README.md

   An entirely static, or effectively static, team is not desirable.

 Balancing these desires, this KEP introduces a long-lived "roster" of release team members.
-This roster is used to assemble release teams instead of a new shadow survey each time.
+This roster is used to assemble release teams with recurring contributors in addition to the shadow survey for new contributors.

 <!--
 This section is for explicitly listing the motivation, goals, and non-goals of